samboy/ChessVariantResearch/Congo/README.md

   promoted to the very powerful Megapawn.
 * Megapawn: Knight + non-royal King + Alfil + Dabbaba.
 It can slide or leap to any space within two squares.
 * `~` The river (deep part).
-If any piece remains in the river for more than one turn, it drowns and is removed from play.
-The Crocodile has extra mobility in the river.
+If a non-Crocodile piece remains in the river for more than one turn, it drowns and is removed from play.
+The Crocodile does not drown and has extra mobility in the river.
 * `+` The river (island).
-This piece is on the river, but since there is an island present, it may stay in the square with no risk of drowning.
+These squares are in the river, but since there is an island present, pieces may stay in the square with no risk of drowning.

 # Results